Kalvar/ios-KRProgress/README.md

 ## How To Get Started

-When you need to show the waiting information on the view that you can easy using KRProgress to reach your goal.
+When you need to show the waiting information ( the loading indicator ) on the view that you can easy using KRProgress to reach your goal.
 And you need to add the " QuartzCore.framework " in the projects first.

+KRProgress can easy using Block to do something after started, and it will automatically stop ( close ) the loading indicator.

 ``` objective-c
 #import "KRProgress.h"